Best Practices for Managing Your eCommerce Product Catalogue

 Another thing to keep in mind when organising the product catalogue is to write clear but detailed product descriptions.
 What you need to understand is that the audience relies upon these descriptions to make an informed decision.
 If the details are lacking or written in a way that they lack clarity, the audience will simply move onto another store.
 The description should highlight the product’s key features, benefits, and various use cases.
 Try to include primary keywords in the content naturally to improve the rankings.

 When shopping in a store, users have the luxury to try the product or at least view it from every possible angle.
 In online shopping, users have nothing but pictures or videos to rely on.
-Therefore, the least store owners can do for them is to provide multiple pictures or explainer videos of the product.
+Incorporating video shopping options can bridge this gap, providing a more interactive way for customers to view and engage with the product.
+Store owners can do for them is to provide multiple pictures or explainer videos of the product.
 It is imperative to show the product from different angles.
 Secondly, the images and videos must be taken in the right settings.

 For example, if you are offering furniture such as sofas, take pictures of the show in a living room or the TV lounge.
 Similarly, have models market the clothes in case you are selling clothes.
 If you don’t have the budget for it, you can market the clothes yourself.
 Ensure that all images and videos are of high quality.
 This will help present your store in a more professional way.